alankrantas/svelteapp-typescript-go/README.md

 Adam Freeman's original projects use `json-server` on an Express server as mock API services.
 I did not change the spec of the services for the sake of demonstration.
 Right now, like all the original examples, the app only reads product lists and write order data.

+The `Axios` package used in the original examples is replaced with `fetch`.

 The purpose of project is an experiment to build a small, modern and self-contained full-stack monolithic application, but it is not meant to be a practical template for any real world applications.

 ![ezgif-5-22d3d39425](https://user-images.githubusercontent.com/44191076/148008744-14f89c9d-5343-483a-8bdc-c05618a84acc.gif)